microsoft/dcp/README.md

 make run-dcpd
 ```

 To connect to the API server using `kubectl` and similar Kubernetes tools use the kubeconfig file in the root of this repository.
-For example:
+For example (the command lists available API resources):

 ```shell
 kubectl --kubeconfig ./kubeconfig api-resources
 ```

+To shut down the DCP API server just press Ctrl+c in the terminal.